 - The programmes of study for PSHCEE and RSE are mapped and developed by the PSHCEE Coordinator in conjunction with the Personnel Development Lead and DSL. - Biological aspects of RSE are taught within the Science curriculum and some aspects are included in Religious Education, known to the school as Philosophy and Ethics. - Parents/Carers have the right to withdraw their children from the non-statutory, non-science components of RSE up to and until three terms before their child turns 16. - Most of a student's informal sex and relationships education occurs within the family and the school's programme will complement and build on this in cooperation with homes.
 Parents/Carers have the right to withdraw their child from some, or all, RSHE lessons but not statutory Science lessons.
 If a parent/carer wishes to withdraw their child they need to inform the headteacher in writing.
 Alternative work will be provided for students who are withdrawn from RSE.
-The DfES has produced a free leaflet explain this position. - From September 2020 a student can opt to remain in a lesson that has the intention of teaching sex education once they are 15 years old (i.e. three school terms prior to turning 16 years old) regardless of the views of their parents.
-In these circumstances the Head of Year will contact the parents to inform them of the choice that their child has made - The PSHCEE programme is delivered through discrete lessons at all key stages.
+The DfES has produced a free leaflet explain this position. - The PSHCEE programme is delivered through discrete lessons at all key stages.
 PSHCEE events and activities are organised to complement the delivery throughout the curriculum. - Each week the school follows a Collective Reflection Theme through assemblies and form times which also contributes towards the programme. - During periods of extended remote learning the curriculum as far as possible will continue to be delivered according to the planned schemes of work.
 Some adjustments have had to be made due to the sensitive nature of some aspects of the curriculum, and to ensure safeguarding is in place.